-- Strengthens the feet, ankles, knees, legs, glutes and hips.
+- Strengthens the feet, ankles, knees, quads, hips and glutes.

-- Stretches the ankles, calves, hamstrings, groin, obliques, intercostals, arms and shoulders.
+- Stretches the ankles, calves, hamstrings, groin, obliques, intercostals, shoulders and arms.

 - Opens up the hips.

-- Circle your left hand back down to the mat and step back to Downward Dog for the other side.
+Circle your left hand down to the mat and step back to Downward Dog for the other side.

-- Avoid this pose if you have a knee or shoulder injury.
+- Avoid Extended Side Angle if you have a foot, knee, hip or shoulder injury.